Published: 23 February 2026

 ANASTASIA-BERNATOWICZ-EN

-A team of designers from School of Form at SWPS University and researchers from the University of Warsaw received the Minister of Science and Higher Education Award.
+A team of designers from School of Form at SWPS University and researchers from the University of Warsaw received the Minister of Science and Higher Education Award for implementation.
 This prestigious honor recognizes an innovative project that brought medieval paintings to life through intricately recreated garments.

 On February 20, the Polish Theatre in Warsaw hosted the Polish Science Gala.
 During the event, Minister of Science and Higher Education Marcin Kulasek presented awards to top researchers and creators whose achievements are driving Poland's development.

-The team behind the Faras garments reconstruction took home an award for outstanding achievements in implementation.
+The team responsible for reconstructing costumes based on the Faras paintings took home an award for outstanding achievements in implementation.
 It is a huge recognition for their project, "Costumes of Authority.
 The Image of Royalty and Clergy in Christian Nubia.".

 The project revolutionizes the popularization of science by using the 'archaeology of the senses'—a method that attempts to interpret material culture and past ways of life through scientific experiments.
 Applied to this project, the method translates complex historical research into an accessible and engaging experience.